 The purpose of using a retrievable IVC filter is so that it can be removed once it is no longer needed.
 The FDA issued a safety statement in May 2014 stating that patients may face an increased risk of complications with IVC filters the longer they remain inserted.
 The FDA advised doctors that the ideal time for removal is between 29 days and 54 days after implantation.
 Unfortunately, the retrieval process can cause complications such as device fracture.

 Doctors known as “interventional radiologists” insert IVC filters using various wires and a catheter.
 From a capsule loaded by the filter manufacturer, the doctor pushes the filter to the implantation site.
 The covering catheter is slowly pulled back and the filter is released, hopefully, to spring open and lodge into the blood vessel.

 A doctor’s technique must follow the implantation instructions.
 Some filter deployment systems should not be twisted or retracted in certain ways.
 However, if the filter has tangled legs due to poor design or packaging, there is little a skilled doctor can do.

-A review of medical records, x-rays, and the venogram (a live x-ray with contrast material injected into the blood vessel) helps investigating the cause of the filter failure.
+A review of medical records, x-rays, and the venogram (a live X-ray with contrast material injected into the blood vessel) helps investigate the cause of the filter failure.
 A law firm experienced in medical malpractice and product liability cases, and their hired independent medical experts, can do this.